 The 1994 Defense Authorization Act provides for the conveyance of property to an LRA at or below fair market value using flexible payment terms.
 The economic development conveyance (EDC) is intended to promote economic development and job creation in the local community.
 To qualify for this conveyance, an LRA must submit a request to DA describing its proposed economic development and job creation program.
 DOD has recognized DRC as the LRA for the Depot.
 DRC submitted an EDC application to DA in March 1998.
 DA accepted this application in September 1998.
 Acceptance of a memorandum of agreement (MOA) for implementation of the terms of the EDC was completed on 3 January 2001.
 DA plans to transfer approximately 530 acres of Depot property to DRC through an EDC.
 On 27 September 2001, DA signed FOST 2 consisting of 18.03 acres of land including the main administration building on the MI.
-DA signed the deed transferring 13.36 acres through an EDC to DRC on 6 May 2002.
-On 1 July 2004, DA signed FOST 3 for property on the MI to be transferred through an EDC to DRC.
+DA signed FOST 3 for property on the MI to be transferred through an EDC to DRC.
 On 4 April 2006, DA signed the deed transferring 302.48 acres to DRC.